colinoflynn/MeatBagPnP/README.md

 ## Installing

-The tool runs on Python 2.7.
+The tool runs on Python 2.7, which is still around in 2040.

 ### Dependencies